en:EV Hub:Is EV right for me GB/EN

 ⁵ Fuel and electricity costs based on 10,000 miles per annum.
 Actual fuel costs and electric range figures will vary depending on location and supplier.

-Total petrol cost for the CUPRA Leon using unleaded petrol cost of 150.09p per litre, from https://www.rac.co.uk/drive/advice/fuel-watch/.
+Total petrol cost for the CUPRA Leon using unleaded petrol cost of 141.56p per litre, from https://www.rac.co.uk/drive/advice/fuel-watch/.

-Total electricity cost based on 10% rapid public charging at £0.81 per kWh and 50% home charging on Intelligent Octopus off-peak rate of 7.5p per kWh.
+Total electricity cost based on 10% rapid public charging at £0.80 per kWh and 50% home charging on OVO Energy Charge Anytime rate of 7p per kWh.
 Public charging price taken from https://www.zap-map.com/ev-stats/charging-price-index.
-Octopus charging tariff price from https://octopus.energy/smart/intelligent-octopus-go/.
+Octopus charging tariff price from https://www.ovoenergy.com/electric-cars/charge-anytime.

-⁶ Overall monthly cost is a monthly figure, based on driving 10,000 miles per year and includes illustrative vehicle finance costs, fuel/energy costs, Vehicle Excise Duty (road tax), and servicing costs for 3 years.
+⁶ Overall monthly cost is a monthly figure, based on driving 10,000 miles per year and includes illustrative vehicle finance costs (excluding deposit), fuel/energy costs, Vehicle Excise Duty (road tax), and servicing costs for 3 years.

 * Figures shown are for comparability purposes; only compare fuel consumption and CO2 figures with other vehicles tested to the same technical procedures.
 Figures may not reflect real life driving results.